Gatorbot7668/frc2025/README.md

   * should also zero position
 * integrate limelight, but will need to test on a real field (the team is going to one?)
 * clean up commands in RobotContainer
-* invert for Red station and test everything (https://docs.wpilib.org/en/stable/docs/software/basic-programming/coordinate-system.html#always-blue-origin)
+* invert for Red station and test everything for both Blue and Red (https://docs.wpilib.org/en/stable/docs/software/basic-programming/coordinate-system.html#always-blue-origin)

 Useful links:
 * [YAGSL, the Swerve library we are using](https://yagsl.gitbook.io/yagsl)